BroadcomMFD/bridge-for-git-explorer/README.md

 4. Click an element to view its contents.

 5. (Optional) To see the location details of an element, hover over and right-click the element, and select **View details**.

-## Team Configuration File

-Bridge for Git Explorer supports reading a global team configuration (team config) file.
-Usually, a system administrator or team leader generates a team config file that contains information about the profiles you need to access certain services, such as Endevor and Bridge for Git.
-You can use global team configs with your team members to share information about your Endevor connections and Bridge for Git server.
-For more information about team config, see [Using Team Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-team-profiles) on Zowe Docs.

-As an application developer, you can obtain a shared global configuration file from your system administrator and use the file to access shared systems.
-As a system administrator, ensure that you install [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli) on your workstation before you create a team configuration file.

 ## Use Cases